Teenage pregnancy: Prevalence

-In reporting teenage pregnancy rates, the number of pregnancies per 1,000 females aged 15 to 19 when the pregnancy ends is generally used.
+In reporting teenage pregnancy rates, the number of pregnancies per 1,000 females aged 15 to 19, when the pregnancy ends, is generally used.

-Worldwide, teenage pregnancy rates range from 143 per 1,000 in some sub-Saharan African countries to 2.9 per 1,000 in South Korea.
-In the US, 82% of pregnancies in those between 15 and 19 are unplanned.
-Among OECD developed countries, the US, the UK and New Zealand have the highest level of teenage pregnancy, while Japan and South Korea have the lowest in 2001.
-According to the UNFPA, “In every region of the world – including high-income countries – girls who are poor, poorly educated or living in rural areas are at greater risk of becoming pregnant than those who are wealthier, well-educated or urban.
-This is true on a global level, as well: 95 per cent of the world’s births to adolescents (aged 15–19) take place in developing countries.
-Every year, some 3 million girls in this age bracket resort to unsafe abortions, risking their lives and health.”
+In 2003, worldwide teenage pregnancy rates ranged from 143 per 1,000 in some sub-Saharan African countries to 2.9 per 1,000 in South Korea.
+In the US in 2013, 82% of pregnancies in those between 15 and 19 were unplanned.
+Among OECD developed countries in 2001, the US, the UK and New Zealand had the highest level of teenage pregnancy, while Japan and South Korea had the lowest.

+According to the UNFPA, "In every region of the world – including high-income countries – girls who are poor, poorly educated or living in rural areas are at greater risk of becoming pregnant than those who are wealthier, well-educated or urban.
+This is true on a global level, as well: 95 percent of the world's births to adolescents (aged 15–19) take place in developing countries.
+Every year, some 3 million girls in this age bracket resort to unsafe abortions, risking their lives and health."

-According to a 2001 UNICEF survey, in 10 out of 12 developed nations with available data, more than two thirds of young people have had sexual intercourse while still in their teens.
+In a 2001 UNICEF survey, in 10 out of 12 developed nations with available data, more than two thirds of young people have had sexual intercourse while still in their teens.
 In Denmark, Finland, Germany, Iceland, Norway, the UK and the US, the proportion is over 80%.
 In Australia, the UK and the US, approximately 25% of 15-year-olds and 50% of 17-year-olds have had sex.
-According to the Encyclopedia of Women's Health, published in 2004, approximately 15 million girls under the age of 20 in the world have a child each year.
+In 2004, approximately 15 million girls under the age of 20 in the world had a child each year.
 Estimates were that 20–60% of these pregnancies in developing countries are mistimed or unwanted.

+In 2022, UNICEF reported that from 2000 to 2022, "the global adolescent birth rate for the age group 10–14 has declined by over 50 percent, from 3.3 to 1.6 per 1,000 adolescent girls aged 10–14", and "for the age group 15–19 has declined by over 30 percent, from 65 to 43 births per 1,000 adolescent girls aged 15–19".
+UNICEF noted that these declines were "tied to improvements in almost all regional rates".

-Save the Children found that, annually, 13 million children are born to women aged under 20 worldwide, more than 90% in developing countries.
+In 2004, Save the Children found that, annually, 13 million children are born to women aged under 20 worldwide, with more than 90% in developing countries.
 Complications of pregnancy and childbirth are the leading cause of mortality among women aged 15–19 in such areas.